Elenterius/stau/README.md

 ##### TODO:
 - [ ] add sod export capabilities
 - [ ] remove hacky import & make it a proper addon

+# ODF Files
+#### ODF Parser
+Returns a dict containing the compiled result of an odf including all parent odfs.